RyanRacicot/equalizer-chrome-extension/README.md

 # Chrome Extension: Equalizer

-This chrome extension extends functionality for the user to apply a simple EQ to the audio YouTube videos.
+This chrome extension allows for basic equalization specific for each tab of the users' browser.